Nowcast3D: Reliable precipitation nowcasting via gray-box learning: Evaluation settings

 \section{Evaluation settings}

-We assess the predictive skill and operational utility of Nowcast3D against strong baselines representative of physics based, hybrid, and purely data driven nowcasting.
-The operational convective extrapolation system pySTEPS \cite{pulkkinen2019pysteps} serves as a physics informed reference widely adopted by national meteorological services.
-NowcastNet \cite{zhang2023skilful} couples physics informed priors with generative modeling and has demonstrated expert-validated operational value. {SimVP} \cite{gao2022simvp}, originally designed for video prediction, is included as a competitive deep learning baseline.
-Additional comparisons to {PredRNN} \cite{wang2017predrnn} and {Earthformer} \cite{gao2022earthformer} are provided in the Appendix.
+We evaluate the predictive skill and potential operational utility of Nowcast3D against three types of competitive baselines including extrapolation-based, purely data-driven, and hybrid nowcasting models (pySTEPS \cite{pulkkinen2019pysteps}, SimVP \cite{gao2022simvp}, and NowcastNet \cite{zhang2023skilful}, respectively).
+Specifically, the operational convective extrapolation approach pySTEPS \cite{pulkkinen2019pysteps} serves as a physics-informed reference widely used in national meteorological services.
+SimVP \cite{gao2022simvp}, a deep learning model originally developed for generic video prediction, is considered as a competitive purely data-driven baseline.
+NowcastNet \cite{zhang2023skilful} is included as a hybrid baseline, which integrates physics-informed priors with generative modeling and has demonstrated expert-validated operational value.

-All models were trained and evaluated on a large-scale corpus of radar observations from China.
-The training dataset comprises fixed-length sequences from South China during 2024, a region selected for its diverse convective regimes.
-To assess generalization, we conducted a rigorous cross-regional evaluation on an independent test set from North China, which has no geographical overlap with the training data.
-Furthermore, to evaluate performance in high resolution urban applications, we performed a specialized assessment on data from Maoming during 2025 at a 0.01° spatial resolution, enabling street level verification.
-Nowcast3D was trained on native volumetric (3D) radar data, while all 2D baseline models were trained on the column-maximum reflectivity derived from the same volumes to ensure a fair comparison.
-Across all experiments, models shared identical input output horizons and processing pipelines.
-Hyperparameters for all learning based models were tuned on a dedicated validation set, with the best performing checkpoint used for testing.
-No external data were used.
+All models are trained and evaluated on large-scale radar observations in China.
+The primary training dataset consists of fixed-length radar sequences covering a $10.24^\circ \times 10.24^\circ$ region at $0.04^\circ$ resolution in South China (Huanan area) during 2024, a region chosen for its diverse convective regimes.
+To assess cross-regional generalization, we evaluate the models on an independent test dataset in North China (Huabei area), having no geographical overlap with the training domain.
+To further examine the performance in high-resolution urban settings, we design a dedicated experiment in a city-scale $2.56^\circ \times 2.56^\circ$ region (Maoming, Guangdong Province, China) at $0.01^\circ$ resolution.
+In this experiment, Nowcast3D and all other learning-based methods are first pretrained on the South China dataset and then fine-tuned on a subset of 0.01° radar sequences collected in Maoming during 2024, while an independent 2025 Maoming subset held out for testing.
+Note that Nowcast3D is directly trained on native volumetric (3D) radar data, whereas all the baseline models are trained on 2D column-maximum reflectivity derived from the same volumes to ensure a fair comparison.
+Across all the experiments, models share identical input–output horizons and preprocessing pipelines.
+Hyperparameters for all learning-based models are tuned on a dedicated validation set, and the best-performing checkpoint is used for final testing.
+No other external data are used.